wyoibc/2023repres_popgen/Intro_beartooth.md

 <img src="images/cyberduck_open_cnxn.png" width="70%"/>

 If you've successfully logged in, you should see a file browser that looks like what you'd see on your desktop.
 Here you can click around through files on Beartooth.
 By default, double clicking a file will download it to your local computer.
 You can also right click, then select "edit with" to look at a file in any program that will edit it without needing to create a separate copy on your local machine.
-You can also drag and drop files and directories to and from WildIris using Cyberduck like a regular file browser window on your local machine.
+You can also drag and drop files and directories to and from Beartooth using Cyberduck like a regular file browser window on your local machine.

 If using Cyberduck, I strongly recommend going into "preferences" (on a Mac this is in the Cyberduck menu left of "File" up top) and in the "transfers" tab select "Use Browser Connection" in the dropdown menu for "Transfer Files".
 This will prevent Cyberduck from asking for your password every time you upload or download a file.